victorherraiz/xassert/README.md

 # Extensible Assertions

 Disclaimer: work in progress, it is not stable for production yet.
-Any suggestion, defect and features are welcome.
+Any suggestion, defects and features are welcome.

 Just another assertion library with some interesting features:

 * Extensible
-* No property chains (e.g `is.not.equal`)
+* No complex property chains (e.g `is.not.equal`)
 * No property terminators (e.g. `is.true`) that could deliver false positives on a typographic error.
 * Promises support
-* Property assertion chaining:
+* Property assertion chaining

+## Chaining

 ```js
 assert(obj).hasOwnProperty('a')